Pre-approval

 Why should pre-approval come first?+

-Can I promise buyers approval?+
+Can I suggest buyers approval?+

 Should this content use urgency?+